Spreetail/knockout-store-todo/README.md

 It also uses [wepack](https://webpack.js.org/) to bundle files, including html templates.
 This allows for writing modular components that can update app state and react to changes without being coupled to other components.

+>Note: The view models in this project are defined with factory functions rather than constructors or classes which may look unfamiliar to Knockout developers.
+The other methods of defining view models also work just as well.